ngarneau/gravity/README.markdown

 #Gravity Framework
-AUTHORS: Owain Lewis, Ollie Wells
+AUTHORS: Owain Lewis, Ollie Wells, Hamish Taplin, Nadhim Orfali
 URL: [www.owainlewis.com](http://www.owainlewis.com/), [www.twentysixtwelve.co.uk](http://www.twentysixtwelve.co.uk)

 Creative Commons (cc) Attribution 3.0 http://GravityFramework.com

-Inspired by many great people and projects.

-A powerful boilerplate framework for building HTML5 websites that uses SASS as the core styling engine.
+Gravity is a powerful boilerplate framework for building HTML5 websites.
+It uses SASS and HAML in place of CSS and HTML5.

 Gravity will drastically reduce the time needed to take a design from concept to working model.
-It enforces best practices at every stage.

-In my opinion, Gravity based websites are easier to maintain, and therefore this framework can help you drastically improve your teams workflow and profitability.
+It enforces best practices at every stage.Gravity based websites are easier to maintain, and therefore this framework can help you drastically improve your teams workflow and profitability.

-Mobile support/version coming soon.
+##Mixin Syntax

+Gravity comes with a wide range of useful CSS3 mixins.
+Tired of writing multiple lines of vendor specific CSS?
+So were we.
+You can now add cross browser CSS3 to your projects with one line.

+@include rounded(10px)

+##Installing Gravity

 You need SASS installed http://sass-lang.com